 Along the way, FHR has played a key role in finding ways to improve the delivery of these products in a safe, energyefficient manner.
 Market-driven innovations in biofuel technologies have only contributed to the value proposition of these products.

-“We have done a good job of adapting in the past,” said Brad Razook, CEO of Koch Resources, “but the challenges we face today are more existential and require an even more determined response.
+“We have done a good job of adapting in the past,” said Brad Razook, Koch Industries executive vice president and CEO of resources, “but the challenges we face today are more existential and require an even more determined response.
 They are the fundamental drivers of our need to transform.”

 TRANSFORMATION IN PROGRESS

 The type of transformation the company is pursuing doesn’t happen overnight.
 It also must be continual.
 So even though FHR has already made significant progress, there is still much work left to do.

 “We began by fundamentally changing our mindset,” explained Jeff Ramsey, CEO of Flint Hills Resources.
 “We had to change our organizational focus and create entirely new capabilities, otherwise we wouldn’t have been able to change fast enough.
 In this kind of marketplace, which is much more dynamic, we have to be very nimble and opportunistic if we want to remain competitive.”